 - Manual overrides — Override the automatic rate for any currency pair when you need precise control

-- **30-day history** — Exchange rate changes are tracked with full history, so you can audit how rates evolved over time
+- Rate history — Exchange rate changes are tracked with history so you can audit how rates evolved over time

 The system supports sandbox mode for testing, so you can verify rate behavior without affecting live pricing.